 If you are interested in purchasing a good CD for weddings, we recommend a CD named “Polka Hits The Casuals Way.”
 The disc offers 10 Karaoke-style hits which include Let’s Have a Party/E-I, E-I-O, Just Because, In Heaven There Is No Beer, Who Stole The Kishka, Too Fat Polka, Roll Out The Barrel, Blue Skirt Waltz, Pennsylvania Polka, The Bird Dance, and Grab Your Balls We’re Going, Bowling.
 If you want to purchase the disc, please contact Ray Zalokar of www.247Polkaheaven.com.
 You can also email Ray 247polka[at]247polkaheaven[dot]com for more information.

 Polka dances as danced in 2/4 time.
 The pattern is a hop-step-close-step.
-One of the most popular versions of the polka is the “heel and toe and away we go” due to its ease to execute.
+One of the most popular versions of the polka is the “heel and toe and away we go” due to its ease to execution.
 Nowadays polka dances can be considered in the categories of ballroom and country and western.

 Considered America’s Polka King, Frankie Yankovic, helped popularize polka music in America while releasing more than 200 polka singles.
 Frankie Yankovic obtained the title of America’s Polka King after beating Duke Ellington in a battle of the bands at the Milwaukee Arena.
 In 1986 he was awarded the first-ever Grammy in the Best Polka Recording category.
 Frankie was so popular, he could probably have every song on our list.
 When playing a polka song at a wedding, you cannot go wrong with Frankie Yankovic.